 Mister Storyman can get a bit cheeky with his Thunderhead Q&A when you ask about the release of Toll… but that’s OK.
 Desperate fans want to know… I am willing to take one for the team and let the Thunderhead label me #unsavory. ;P

 Allegedly by Tiffany D. Jackson The Cruel Prince by Holly Black And if you haven't seen my ARC review of the Wicked King...
 Dear Martin by Nic Stone Dread Nation by Justina Ireland Feral Youth by Shaun David Hutchinson For Everyone by Jason Reynolds The Girl with All the Gifts by M.R.
 Carey Apparently one of her gifts was aggravating my insomnia for FOUR DAYS.
 M.R.
-Carey knows who he is...
+Carey knows who he is<-there's that pattern...
 Goodbye Days by Jeff Zentner The Hate U Give by Angie Thomas The Life Changing Magic of Not Giving a Fuck by Sarah Knight *Admittedly this is not a YA book but I had to include it and no this books is not about being an asshole!
 Long Way Down by Jason Reynolds Miles Morales Spider-Man by Jason Reynolds Monday's Not Coming by Tiffany D. Jackson One Last Word by Nikki Grimes Gaither Sisters Trilogy Box Set by Rita Williams-Garcia Release by Patrick Ness They Both Die at The End by Adam Silvera Thirteen Reasons Why by Jay Asher This is Where It Ends by Marieke Nijkamp